stnava/symlrExamples/README.md

 ```

 The data is available in the `R` package `BGLR`.

+- Result: a random forest based prediction of body mass index from SNPs in test data.

 3. Pediatric template of brain perfusion (PTBP): SiMLR and SVD Component